Agatha M. Thrash, M.D.

 How and why they should be avoided:

 An inflamed and overworked stomach is so common that you rarely see one totally free from irritation.
-Many use a large variety of common stomach irritants.
+Many people use a large variety of common stomach irritants.

 An inflamed stomach produces many problems.
 The body can lessen the toxic effects of chemical overload, but injuries are common and lead to accelerated aging.
 Because of the biochemical injury of the cells from the disordered chemistry, a tax is placed on the body which eventually results in wearing down the life forces.
 The tax on the digestive organs draws energy from the nervous system, giving the person less mental energy for perception, discernment, and decision.
 Americans have more peptic ulcers than any other people.
 The way we live promotes ulcers.
 The three most common causes of peptic ulcers are alcohol, aspirin, and vinegar.
 These irritate the lining of the stomach and cause gastritis.
 The irritation leads to overproduction of pepsin and hydrochloric acid which taxes and weakens the stomach.